 Once the starter has reached the top it will slow down its production of yeast cells.
 This can be the perfect time to use your starter.
 However, as the starter is left at its peak Lactic Acid Bacteria continue to multiply.
 This increases the amount of organic acid bacteria in the starter.

 Leaving the starter at its peak for an hour or so can be wanted.
-It makes the starter more active and increases the amount of acids which flavour the sourdough bread.
+It makes the starter more active and increases the number of acids which will flavour the sourdough bread.

 View how to make a sourdough starter more sour for more information.

 What happens when a sourdough starter collapses

 In a sourdough starter, simple sugars from the flour get broken down by bacteria and enzymes.
 This feeds the yeast and the Lactic Acid Bacteria in order to produce gas.
 When a sourdough starter starts to run out of sugars, gas production slows down.
 Though it won’t stop producing gas completely, the amount of gas produced slows so much that it matches the amount escaping so the starter sits at its peak for a short while.

 After an hour or so, gas production lowers further, whilst the starving Lactic Acid Bacteria (LAB) start to eat the gluten network.
 The overall weight of the gas in the starter forces it to collapse.

 What does a starter look like when it is collapsing?

 When a starter is collapsing, expect to see signs that the starter was higher.
 These may include marks on the container and maybe some remnants of bubbles.
 The starter will usually drop from the sides first, the centre will follow later.
 If the sides are higher than the centre, it indicates that your starter is on the decline.